 - Be ready for the interview: If you want to get a public relations job, you should come to the interview ready.
 Do homework about the company you are interviewing for so that you can ask intelligent questions, and be able to sell the interviewer on your strengths.

 A major factor in your compensation level is the type of occupation that you choose in the PR field.
 There are many jobs that have something to do with public relations, and the salary will vary quite a bit based upon your choice.
 Below are some common jobs and salaries that you can have with this degree.

 Public relations specialist

 A public relations specialist is responsible for creating and maintaining a favorable public image for the entity or person they represent.
 They are responsible for designing press releases and social media campaigns to provide a positive public perception of the entity or person.
 They also are in charge of increasing awareness of the person, entity or goals of the company.
 These professionals may also be referred to as communications specialists or media specialists, and generally handle the communications with the public, such as consumers, investors, reporters and other stakeholders.
-See also Salary Outlook with Masters in Communications Degree.

 The median salary for public relations specialists in 2016 was $58,000 with a range of $32,000 to $110,500.

 A public relations manager is responsible for planning and directing the creation of materials that maintain or boost the image of the client or employer.
 Fundraising managers are responsible for coordinating campaigns that bring in donations to various types of organizations.